kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 // '{ "/": {}; "/users": {}; "/admin/users": {}; }'
 routes.awdkjanwdkjn;
 ```

+> The takeaway here:
+> - Use `as` when you want to tell TypeScript that you know more than it does.
+> - Use `satisfies` when you want to make sure a value is checked without changing the inference on that value.
+> - The rest of the time, use variable annotations.

 ### Declaring global variables
 If you try to access `window.__INITIAL_DATA__` in a TypeScript file, the compiler will produce a type error because it can't find a definition of the `__INITIAL_DATA__` property anywhere.